 But by doing a little bit of extra research, signing up for travel alerts, and being flexible on when and where you want to go, you may still be able to score great prices on airfare, hotels, rental cars, cruises, and more.

 Ready to start planning–and saving–for your next getaway?
-With a SoFi Money® cash management account, you can separate your savings from your spending while still earning competitive interest on all your money.
+By opening an online bank account like SoFi Checking and Savings®, you can separate your savings from your spending while still earning up to 1.25% APY on all your money.